zhongzc/Digital/src/main/dig/hdl/HowTo.md

 to this executable.
 In this case the programm `vivado` is started.
 The attribute `requires` defines which hardware description language (hdl) is necessary to start the program.
 Up to now only `vhdl` and `verilog` is supported.
-The `timeout` attribute defines how long digital should wait before a timeout exception is thrown which also terminates the external program.
+The `timeout` attribute defines how long digiblock should wait before a timeout exception is thrown which also terminates the external program.
 Because Vivado is a GUI application, which can run for a long time, this value is set to zero which means no timout check at all.